 Things to do in Chalkwell

 A combination of shallow waters, a seawater paddling pool and lifeguard services during peak times make the perfect environment for children to explore safely, casting crabbing nets and finding unusual shells to take home.
-Be warned though - if you forget to check the tides before setting off on a day trip, the children will be just as happy to play in the mud - the best games are always the messiest.
-When it’s time to eat, there are plenty of cafes, beach shops and ice cream huts - but the groynes are backed by a grassy area that’s ideal for a picnic overlooking the water, without getting sand in your sandwiches.
+Be warned though - if you forget to check the tide times (on our beaches page) before setting off on a day trip, the children will be just as happy to play in the mud - the best games are always the messiest.
+When it’s time to eat, there are plenty of cafes, fish and chip shops, and ice cream huts - but the groynes are backed by a grassy area that’s ideal for a picnic overlooking the water, without getting sand in your sandwiches.